PA Department of Health Ruling Regarding Dental Appointments

 More than 50% of Americans do not visit the dentist because they are fearful or suffer from dental anxiety.
 You are not alone!
 We’ve been providing sedation or sleep dentistry since 1980.
 Our caring staff will spend the time to understand your concerns.
 WE WILL NEVER EMBARRASS YOU!

 Three Rivers Dental Group offers a variety of sedation dentistry techniques to make your visit pleasant, comfortable and anxiety-free.
-Different levels of sedation from mild, moderate to deep can be used depending on the patient’s needs.
+Different levels of sedation from mild to moderate can be used depending on the patient’s needs.
 Before administering any sedative, our doctors will review your personal medical and dental history, and select the option best for you.

 "I hadn’t been to the Dentist in 20+ years due to extreme fear and chose Three Rivers Dental for the Sedation Dentistry.
 I had 20+ years of work done with no sights or sounds."